rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 {{< alert color="warning" >}}

 *Always* verify a new task.
-After adding a new task, changed a task, added your own or changed parameters to rsync , select the *"Verify tasks"* from the primary Sidebar menu.
+After adding a new task, changing a task, or adding your own or changed parameters to rsync, select *"Verify tasks"* from the primary Sidebar menu.

 {{< /alert >}}

 Select the task and press the *play* button on the toolbar.
 Executing the *play* button includes the --dry-run parameter for rsync, which is an estimation run.

 {{< figure src="/images/verifyatask/verifytask.png" alt="" position="center" style="border-radius: 8px;" >}}